zeeshanjunaid/ledgy.com/src/markdown/help/faq.md

 Go on the *Shareholders* page, add you investor’s email address (at this point the shareholder does NOT receive any email).
 Then just click the invite button on the right-hand side.
 You can choose three access right levels.

-1. **Personal** The investor will be able see her own stake in her [portfolio](https://blog.ledgy.com/ledgy-launches-investor-dashboard-a1ad1a95df07).
+1. **Personal** The investor will be able to see her stake in her [portfolio](https://blog.ledgy.com/ledgy-launches-investor-dashboard-a1ad1a95df07).
 2. **View-only** View everything, but not able to edit.
 3. **Admin** Full access.